SamuelSchmidgall/SurgicalGym/README.md

-# Omniverse Isaac Gym Reinforcement Learning Environments for Isaac Sim
+# Surgical Gym: A high-performance GPU-based platform for surgical robot learning

 ## About this repository